BurcinSayin/ButterflyValley/Public/Player/Zstelian_Welcome.md

 *To the Vanguard's halls, this one must go,*\
 *For in their hands, true freedom's seeds will grow.*

-Despite the tribe's distrust of the Eternal Vanguard, they could not ignore the seer's words.
-With heavy hearts, they sent you away to the city of Ravenhold.
+Despite the tribe's deep distrust of the Eternal Vanguard and their nomadic lifestyle that had kept them free from Vanguard control, they could not ignore the seer's words.
+With heavy hearts, they sent you to the city of Ravenhold as they continued their journey.

 ## Life in Ravenhold